International Day of the Midwife

 International Day of the Midwife (IDM) is celebrated on 5th May worldwide.
 The day highlight and appreciates the contribution of women who help in the safe delivery of babies.

-International Day of the Midwife theme for the year 2023 is “Together Again: From Evidence to Reality.”
-The theme for 2022 was “100 years of progress” and for 2021 was “Follow the Data: Invest in Midwives.”
+International Day of the Midwife theme for the year 2024 is Midwives: A Vital Climate Solution.
+Theme for 2023 was “Together Again: From Evidence to Reality.”
 The theme advocate investing in quality midwifery around the world, and improving sexual, reproductive, maternal, newborn, child, and adolescent health in the process.

 The World Health Organization has chosen 2020-21 as the “Year of the Nurse and Midwife“.